Arthiar/Data_mining_with_GDPR_compliance_in_E_learning/README.md

 # Data Mining with GDPR Compliance in E-Learning

-This repository contains the Python code for a thesis project about privacy-aware data mining in Moodle e-learning courses.
+This repository contains the Python code for a project about privacy-aware data mining in Moodle e-learning courses.

 The project collects learning activity data from Moodle, removes direct user identity by replacing user IDs with salted SHA-256 hash values, and creates CSV summaries and charts for learning analytics.